-The Island of Capri is not only a dream holiday destination, it is also the perfect base from which to explore the artistic, historic and natural treasures located on the other islands of the Bay of Naples and on the mainland, all of which are easily visited in a series of fascinating day trips and excursions.
+The Island of Capri, Italy is not only a dream holiday destination, it is also the perfect base from which to explore the artistic, historic, and natural treasures located on the other islands of the Bay of Naples and on the mainland coast, all of which are easily visited in a number of fascinating day trips from Capri.

 The Amalfi Coast can be reached from the Sorrentine Peninsula by way of the spectacular SS163 highway.
 In the summer months there are also frequent sea connections from Capri to the main towns of Amalfi and Positano, by small ferry and hydrofoil.
 Those who choose to rent a private boat can slowly sail past the hidden coves, inlets, and small villages which punctuate the legendary stretch of coast between Punta Campanella and the Bay of Salerno.

 Amalfi is, of course, one of the principal destinations on the Amalfi Coast, and has a historic center rich in churches and period buildings, reminders of the glorious past of the Marine Republic.
 Close by lie the small towns of Conca dei Marini, Furore, Praiano and picturesque Positano, this last is built on precipitous terraces clinging to the cliff face.

 Not far from the city of Salerno, the town of Vietri Sul Mare is renowned for its hand-painted porcelain.
 Traveling along the Amalfi Coast towards Punta Campanella visitors pass by the towns of Maiori and Minori, famous for both their fabulous beaches and delicious pastries.

 Ideally, an excursion to the Amalfi Coast should include a visit to the Grotta dello Smeraldo and a dip in the sea of the Li Galli archipelago.